aaronsbrown/FPGA_8-Bit_SAP-1.5/README.md

 - Mirror the shared 8-bit bus architecture with tri-state logic
 - Simulate using Icarus Verilog + GTKWave
 - Load and execute simple machine code programs
+- Implement a microcoded control unit for extensible instruction handling
 - Later: explore extensions like stack support, more RAM, or additional instructions

 ---